Surviving the Applewhites: Critical reception

 On School Library Journal, Faith Brautigam said, "This has terrific book talk and read-aloud potential, and will help fill the need for humorous contemporary fiction."
 Ilene Cooper said, "She takes a rather predictable plot (the tough kid is tamed by exposure to a good family), and twists it into a screwball comedy that pushes the story to a whole new place on a booklist."

 Awards

 Surviving the Applewhites was named a Newbery Honor book in 2003 and ALA Booklist Editors’ choice and Book Links Lasting Connection.

+Sequels

+Tolan wrote two sequels to the book: Applewhites At Wit's End (published on May 8, 2012) and Applewhites Coast to Coast with her son R.J.
+Tolan (published on October 17, 2017).